-On page 3-88 of the draft PA, the authors note that a critical aspect of the Agency's consideration of the evidence and the quantitative risk/exposure estimates is the understanding of $O_3$ effects below the lowest concentrations studied in controlled human exposure studies, for longer exposures and for different population groups, particularly including people with asthma.
+Areas of future health research are discussed in the draft PA (Section 3.6) starting on page 3-88.
+The authors note that a critical aspect of the Agency's consideration of the evidence and the quantitative risk/exposure estimates is the understanding of O_3 effects below the lowest concentrations studied in controlled human exposure studies, for longer exposures and for different population groups, particularly including people with asthma.
 The authors highlight areas for future health-related research, model development, and data collection activities to address these uncertainties and limitations in the current scientific evidence.
 The items identified are as follows: